prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/packages/pandas.md

 # Python Language Overview

-### The `pandas` Module
+### The `pandas` Package

-The `pandas` module is an extremely useful one for working with structured data.
+The `pandas` package is an extremely useful one for working with structured data.
 You can think of `pandas` as a python tool for creating and manipulating powerful spreadsheets-like objects called DataFrames. `pandas` also includes some SQL-like features and can be used to easily read and write data stored in csv's or databases.

 Reference: